khalidlabs/khalidlabs/content/posts/pid-controller-reality-check.md

 ---

-Amidst the grand promises of Artificial General Intelligence, it is easy to overlook the agents that already run our world.
-They are not vast, inscrutable neural networks, but humble, time-tested workhorses.
-To understand the true challenge of creating a trustworthy autonomous system, we don't need to speculate about the future; we only need to examine the most successful and widely deployed agent in history: the Proportional-Integral-Derivative (PID) controller.
+In the post, I would like to think about agents that already run our world.
+They are not the fancy agents that have come to dominate the technology discourse.
+They are time-tested workhorses.
+To understand the true challenge of creating a trustworthy autonomous system, I propose to think about the most successful and widely deployed agent in history: the Proportional-Integral-Derivative (PID) controller.

-We choose the PID controller precisely because it is simple, real, and tested by decades of unforgiving, real-world operation.
+I choose the PID controller precisely because it is simple, real, and tested time again in the real world.
 It is a decision-making policy in its purest form.
-While the control algorithm itself is well-studied, the enormous amount of engineering required to make it operate reliably highlights the critical gap between an abstract algorithm and a functioning, trustworthy agent.
-Analyzing these necessary steps provides a crucial reality check for any credible claim about autonomy
+While the control algorithm itself is well-studied, the enormous amount of engineering required to make it operate reliably highlights the critical gap between an abstract algorithm and a functioning agent.
+Analyzing these necessary steps provides a crucial reality check for any credible claim about autonomy.

-Discussions about "autonomous agents" or "Artificial General Intelligence" (AGI) are fundamentally about creating policies that can perceive the world and act effectively within it.
-Before we can trust an AGI to manage a company or drive a vehicle, it's worth examining the simplest and most common autonomous agent we already trust with critical tasks: the Proportional-Integral-Derivative (PID) controller.
+While we do not commonly think of "controllers" ,such as PIDs as agents, they do fit the definition of an agent squarely.
+As the authors of Artificial Intelligence: A Modern Approach write:

+> An agent is anything that can be viewed as perceiving its environment through sensors and acting upon that environment through actuators.

+Under this definition, and under any reasonable conception of what an agent is, I think it is difficult to argue otherwise.

 A PID loop is a decision-making policy in its purest form.
 Though its core logic is simple, making this well-studied agent work reliably in the real world requires an **enormous amount of engineering**.
-This effort exposes the vast and unforgiving gap between abstract algorithms and physical operation.
+This effort exposes the vast gap between abstract algorithms and physical operation.
 Analyzing this simple controller provides a crucial reality check, clarifying the fundamental requirements that any credible autonomous system—no matter how complex—must fulfill.

 **The PID Controller's Deceptively Simple Logic**